-Any research or study conducted at UNBC facilities (including affiliated research facilities) or undertaken by persons connected to UNBC involving animals or biohazardous materials must be reviewed and approved by the appropriate board or committee, in accordance with UNBC policy and procedures.
-All researchers are expected to familiarize themselves with UNBC policy and procedures relating to research ethics.
+Any research or study conducted at UNBC facilities (including affiliated research facilities) or undertaken by persons connected to UNBC involving animals or biohazardous materials must be reviewed and approved by the appropriate board or committee, in accordance with UNBC policies and procedures.
+All researchers are expected to familiarize themselves with UNBC policies and procedures relating to research ethics.

 Research & Teaching Involving Animals

 Any research or teaching conducted under the auspices of UNBC involving the use of animals (including fish and invertebrates) must conform to the UNBC Policy on Animal Care and Use and must have the prior approval of the UNBC Animal Care and Use Committee.